GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### The first false assumption that underlies the scheduling of systems programming is that all will go well, i.e., that each task will hike only as long as it "ought" to take.
+A large programming effort, however, consists of many tasks, some chained end-to-end.
+The probability that each will go well becomes vanishingly small.
 >
-> ~ *Hal Abelson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts